 Oftentimes, when you tell people that you have an electric car, and you live in a flat, they would ask how you charge your vehicle and whether you have an electric car charger.

 In this article, we’re going to discuss how you can charge your electric car at a flat.
-Some of this information is applicable to vertical flats.
+Some of this information applies to vertical flats.

 What You Need To Consider

-If you’re living in a flat, there are a number of things you need to consider including:
+If you’re living in a flat, there are several things you need to consider including:

 - Location of Your Parking